Doping $S=1$ antiferromagnet in one-dimension: Introduction

 Less is known about the doping of $S=1$ AFM systems \cite{Xu2000,Ammon2000,Malvezzi2001,Laurell2024}.
 Such scenarios are relevant for iron-based superconductors and other materials with multiple active orbitals close to the Fermi surface \cite{Zorko2002,Baskaran2008,Glasbrenner2015,Wang2015,Fabbris2017,Gao2024}.
 In such compounds, the on-site ferromagnetic Hund's interaction forces the spins of the electrons on different orbitals to be aligned in parallel \cite{Georges2013}.
 Consequently, in the limit of large interactions, the low-energy spin excitations are composed of $S>1/2$ moments.
 A prominent example of such a scenario is AFM $S=1$ Heisenberg compounds in one-dimension (1D) \cite{Zaliznyak2001,Kenzelmann2002,Maximova2020,Nag2022,Jelinek2023}, which exhibit a famous Haldane gap.

 In a 1D AFM system of $S=1/2$ fermions, introducing charge carriers can significantly alter the magnetic properties, giving rise to incommensurate spin correlations \cite{Parschke2019}, spin-charge separation \cite{Ogata1990,Hilker2017}, and even superconducting tendencies under certain conditions.
 Understanding how doping affects $S=1$ AFM chains is especially intriguing due to the presence of the Haldane gap and the topological nature of the undoped ground state \cite{Haldane1983,Pollmann2010,Becker2017}.
 Canonically, the ground-state of the $S=1$ Heisenberg model is explained via the connection to the Affleck-Kennedy-Lieb-Tasaki (AKLT) valence bond (VB) state with only nearest-neighbor spin-spin correlations \cite{Affleck1987}.
-The isotropic $S=1$ Heisenberg model is a gapped state with exponentially decaying correlations without any spin long-range order [the state akin to resonating-VB (RVB)].
-In principle, introducing holes (or electrons) into RVB encapsulates Phil Anderson's idea \cite{Anderson1987,Liang1988} for the formation of Cooper pairs and eventually for the superconducting state in cuprates \cite{Baskaran1987}.
+The isotropic $S=1$ Heisenberg model is a gapped state with exponentially decaying correlations without any spin long-range order [akin to the resonating valence bond (RVB) state].
+In principle, introducing holes (or electrons) into the RVB state encapsulates Phil Anderson's idea \cite{Anderson1987,Liang1988} for the formation of Cooper pairs and, eventually, the superconducting state in cuprates \cite{Baskaran1987}.